 Kids aren’t affected by coronavirus as much as adults.

-Of all the cases of Covid-19 so far, less than 3% have been in children, and less than 0.5% have been children who got critically ill from it – with no child deaths occurring so far.
+Of all the cases of Covid-19 so far, in America, only 1.7% have been in children, and between 0.58%–2.0% have been children who got critically ill from it – with just three child deaths occurring so far.
 But why is that?

 This is still a hot topic in the science community, with many different theories being put forward.